+As with all children, nurturing care is essential for children with disabilities to thrive.
 Caring for children with disabling conditions is demanding, especially where infrastructure and support are inadequate.
-The most common challenges are stigma, identifying the condition early on, referral to early childhood intervention services, and social and financial support.
+The most common challenges are stigma, identifying the condition early on, availability of and referral to early childhood intervention services, and social and financial support.